bennadel/ColdFusion-JRegEx/README.md

 literal version can then be used in other JRegEx methods.
 This is essentially what the `quoteReplacement` argument is doing in some of the other methods.

+### `jreExtract( targetText, patternText )` :: Struct

+This takes the given Java Regular Expression pattern and returns a struct that holds all of the captured groups in the first match within the target text.
+If no match can be found, an empty struct is returned.

 ### `jreFind( targetText, patternText [, startingAt = 1 ] )` :: number

 This finds the offset of the first Java Regular Expression pattern match in the given